 Does christian belief make you a better person, or worse?

 Leaving aside any spiritual or afterlife benefits, does christianity offer social or personal benefits to its followers and to society?
 Critics argue that religion causes harm, while believers naturally think that God helps them in life.
 Who is right?

-Sociologists of religion, psychologists for believer and for the society they live in.
+Sociologists of religion, psychologists and neuroscientists tell us that religious belief is beneficial for believers and for the society they live in.
 Belief tends to enhance personal health and wellbeing, longevity, brain health, altruism and generosity, although some forms of religion can have negative effects by limiting altruism to the believer’s own group and being suspicious of outsiders.